jkeam/ocp-virt/README.md

 ## Prerequisite

-Tested on OpenShift 4.14 and will most likely work on 4.13 and 4.15.
+Tested on OpenShift 4.18.
-The OCP Virt Roadshow cluster is a great cluster to use for this as you will have most of the below already setup for you.
+The Experience OpenShift Virtualization Roadshow cluster is what this is tested on.
-I actually used that cluster myself to develop a lot of this content.
+It will also have all of the prerequisite already installed for you.

-1. OpenShift Cluster with Bare Metal Worker and ODF installed
+1. OpenShift Cluster with Bare Metal Worker(s) with usable storage (RWX)

 2. OpenShift GitOps